sdesalas/robotics/README.md

 # robotics

-I make stuff that moves.
-Sometimes it works.
-Then I put the code here.
+I make stuff.
+Sometimes it works and I put the code here.

 I mostly use JavaScript (NodeJS) and C++ (Arduino), bit of bash for Linux scripting.